QAJackBarclay/ProjectRiffbox/README.md

 15.06.2022
 The forms on input.html did not have any functionality behind them and I spent the majority of the morning and afternoon setting up the relationships between html pages, databases and forms and troubleshooting form queries.

+After discussing with others and the trainer, I have decided to scale back the project to meet the deadline by changing it to be a single dropdown box that you can select a genre, it will then display from that genre some songs!

+I may add an update and delete function if I have enough time.